-Parmanu box office collection day 6: The John Abraham film continues its strong hold
+Parmanu box office collection day 6: The John Abraham film earns Rs 32.17 crore

 John Abraham and Diana Penty’s recent outing Parmanu: The Story of Pokhran has managed to keep the audience entertained during the weekdays too.
 The film, despite facing a competition with much acclaimed Alia Bhatt starrer Raazi, has put up a good show at the box office so far.
-In five days, the Abhishek Sharma directorial has managed to mint an impressive total amount of Rs 28.69 crore.
+In six days, the Abhishek Sharma directorial has managed to mint an impressive total amount of Rs 32.17 crore.

 The film started its journey at the theatres on May 25.
 On Friday, the film showed a slow beginning with a collection of only Rs 4.82 crore.
 However, on Saturday the film showed a growth and maintained the momentum on Sunday too with Rs 8.32 crore earnings.
-On Monday and Tuesday, the film collected Rs 4.10 crore and Rs 3.81 crore respectively, taking the total to Rs 28.69 crore.
+On Monday and Tuesday, the film collected Rs 4.10 crore and Rs 3.81 crore respectively.
+Wednesday’s Rs 3.48 crore took the total collection of the film to Rs 32.17 crore.

 Speaking about its success, John Abraham said, “Nothing could make me happier today than the validation of our efforts to celebrate our unsung heroes by our audience across India!
 I have been getting so many calls from our distributors and exhibitors and I’m thankful to each one of them for their unstinted support and for standing by and loving this labour of love.
 I am humbled and grateful to each one of them.”